 SEXUAL HEALTH

 In this fun and interactive program, students team up to test their sexual health knowledge while engaging in friendly competition with peers.
-This sex positive program is designed to education students about sexual health information, consent, and resources offered at CSU
+This sex positive session is designed to educate about sexual health information, contraception, consent and related resources offered at CSU Health Network.

 Duration: 45-60 minutes